 If you are wondering whether your resident Maine Coon cat will cope when you introduce that new puppy you have been thinking about buying, don’t panic.
 This is because Maine Coons:

 - Highly sociable

 Of all the cat breeds, you are pretty safe when it comes to the Maine Coon and dogs.
-This is because Maine Coons are tolerant, highly sociable, friendly, and laid back cats, who are unlikely to have any issues with sharing their home with a dog.
+This is because Maine Coons are tolerant, highly sociable, friendly, and laid-back cats, who are unlikely to have any issues with sharing their home with a dog.

 Maine Coons are also not usually strongly territorial, so will be more willing to share their territory with other household pets.
-Just in case though, make sure you buy a large cat tree like this, to ensure that your gentle giant has a high up platform where they alone can go, and the dog cannot.
+Just in case though, make sure you buy a large cat tree like this, to ensure that your gentle giant has a high-up platform where they alone can go, and the dog cannot.